isorna/dropcommander-translations-en/dfc/the-basics/admirals.md

 ## Command Cards

 Command Cards represent the specific actions and decisions made by the Admiral.
 Each card will state when it can be played and what its effects are.
 Command Cards add flavour and an additional tactical layer to games.
 Each race has a distinct Command Card deck which may not be altered in any way, unless specified in the rules.
 Players may play as many cards as they like during a turn until they run out.
 A player can draw cards up to a hand size equal to the Admiral Value (AV) of their Admiral in each Planning Phase.
 This value only applies here if the Admiral is on the table.
-If your Admiral is killed, the player may use an AV of 1 and must immediately discard command cards of their choice down to 1.
+If the ship your Admiral is on is destroyed or not yet on the table, you may use an AV of 1 and must immediately discard command cards of their choice down to 1.

 When a card is played or discarded for any reason it should be placed face-up in a discard pile.
 If a player runs out of cards in their deck, this discard pile should be turned face-down and shuffled into a new deck to draw from.

+A typical Command Card is set out as follows:

 <table>
   <thead>